blind by .

 How do we benchmark these factors?

-Typically, we start by talking with administrators, teachers, facility staff, and students about their school and problems they have noticed.
-Sometimes we create short surveys to gather more information on what needs attention at the school.
+We start by talking with administrators, teachers, facility staff, and students about their school and problems they have noticed.
+We use short surveys to gather more information on what needs attention at the school.

 Tools for Schools by EPA helps students and teachers proactively identify and remediate potential air quality issues like mold, dust, chemicals, water leaks or blocked ventilation units.

-Our Operational Reports offer insights into the lighting, air quality, acoustics, temperatures, humidity and air quality of areas of the school.
+Operational Reports offer insights into the lighting, air quality, acoustics, temperatures, humidity and air quality of different areas of the school.

 Energy Star Portfolio Manager by EPA, enables us to benchmark and compare the energy and water use of a school against other similar schools. so we can . enter energy and water data into Energy Star Portfolio Manager.